NiccoMlt/setup-antlr4/README.md

 ![Test action](https://github.com/NiccoMlt/setup-antlr4/workflows/Test%20action/badge.svg)

 This action pulls complete ANTLR 4.8 jar and defines `Antlr4ToolPath` environment variable pointing to it.
-Some tools (i.e. [Antlr4BuildTasks](https://github.com/kaby76/Antlr4BuildTasks)) require this kind of configuration.
+Some tools (i.e. [Antlr4BuildTasks](https://github.com/kaby76/Antlr4BuildTasks)) require this kind of configuration;
+for this kind of usage, it also declares the required `JAVA_EXEC` variable if `JAVA_EXEC` is available.

 ## Usage: